TheNathannator/PlasticBand/Docs/Instruments/4-Lane Drums/General Notes.md

     if (colorCount > 1)
     {
         // The d-pad inputs let us resolve the ambiguity of a pad+cymbal hit
-        // Only d-pad is checked here since it is the only unique identifier
+        // Only d-pad is checked here since it is the only unique identifier due to hardware bugs
+        // (sometimes the color flag is released before the d-pad input is, particularly at high polling rates)

         // Yellow
         if (dpadUp)